 How secure is Chromebook?

-Chromebooks defend against viruses by using several security layers.
-Each security layer is separate, which means even if a virus breaks through one layer, it might still have several other layers to overcome.
-These layers include:
+Beyond the .exe restriction, Chromebooks use several independent security layers.
+Each layer is separate, so even if a threat breaks through one, it still faces several others:

 Security risks for Chromebooks